hellohaptik/docs_haptik/bot-builder/creating-nodes/bot-says.md

 ![bot says screen](bot_says_bot-says-screen.png)

-Bot Says supports three types of responses:
+Bot Says supports four types of responses:

 1. **Initial Bot Says**: The initial bot reply.
 It's the first message that the bot sends out when the node is activated. (**Note** that this is not active when there is only one entity present.
 For multiple entities, consider it to be the opening message.
 For more on the possible entity scenarios that can arise, see "Scenarios" section below.
 The initial bot says looks like: